RichardBack/PetHotelManagement/README.md

 ### Artifact Enhancement:

-The codebase was migrated from Java to Python to modernize the system, introducing object-oriented improvements.
+The codebase was migrated from Java to Python, introducing object-oriented improvements.
 A base **Pet class** with shared attributes and methods (e.g., grooming for multi-day stays) was implemented, along with subclasses for **Dogs** and **Cats** for pet-specific functions.
 Python’s dynamic typing and clean syntax provided greater flexibility for future expansion.

 - Redesigned System Architecture: Transitioned to a modular design for better flexibility and maintainability.